Camden Safe Deposit & Trust Company

-Camden Safe Deposit & Trust Company is located at Camden in Camden County, New Jersey, United States.
-The building was built in 1929 and was added to the National Register of Historic Places on August 22, 1990.
+The Camden Safe Deposit & Trust Company is located at the northeast corner of Market Street and Broadway in the city of Camden in Camden County, New Jersey, United States.
+The building was built in 1929 and was added to the National Register of Historic Places on August 22, 1990, for its significance in architecture and economics.
+The bank is part of the Banks, Insurance, and Legal Buildings in Camden, New Jersey, 1873–1938 Multiple Property Submission (MPS).

+History and description

 Patterned after the Riccardi Palace in Florence, Italy, the four-story building rises directly from the side walk on the northeast corner of Market Street and Broadway.
 The first and second levels on the Market and Broadway facades have a rusticated finish.
 An addition was added to the roof in the 1950s.
+The Diocesan Center of the Roman Catholic Diocese of Camden is located in the building.